covcom/303CEM/01 Linux/README.md

 To connect you need to know the server's IP address and the port it is running over (which defaults to port 22).
 For Mac and Linux clients you run:
 ```
 ssh username@xx.xx.xx.xx
-ssh -p 1234 username@xx.xx.xx.xx
+  The authenticity of host '192.168.0.33 (192.168.0.33)' can't be established.
+  ECDSA key fingerprint is SHA256:A+RnpQ4cwTQUcePW+w6TI4f8o5YAbtOR2wzJciqRigM.
+  Are you sure you want to continue connecting (yes/no)?
 ```
 Subsitute the correct username and IP address.
 The second example is if you need to connect over a non-standard port.

 #### 2.1.2 SSH Authentication

 An alternative is to use the key pair to perform authentication instead of typing in a password.
 The first step it to make sure there is a public and private key generated on the client machine.

 On a *NIX machine its located in a hidden directory located in the home directory (`~/.ssh/`).
 There should be two files, `id_rsa`, the private key and `id_rsa.pub`, the public key.

+Next you need to generate the key pair on the server by logging in and running the `ssh-keygen -t rsa` command.
+Accept the default options by pressing enter for each question.

+Finally you need to copy the public key from your host machine to the server.
 If you are on *NIX there is a special command to achieve this.
 ```
 ssh-copy-id username@xx.xx.xx.xx
 ```